lukarodrigue/lukarodrigue/README.md

 Welcome to my GitHub profile!
 My name is Luka Rodrigues Gonçalves, and I am a Front-End Developer .
 I am 23 years old

-## 🙋🏻‍♂️About Me
+⚡ About Me

-I specialize in creating dynamic and visually appealing web applications.
-My main programming language is JavaScript, and I have extensive experience with HTML and CSS for text markup and styling.
-I am also proficient in version control using Git and GitHub.
+I'm a Fullstack Developer focused on building complete and efficient web applications.
+I began my coding journey in late 2023 and have since been improving my skills with both frontend and backend technologies.

 ## ⌨️Skills